 - Deliver COVID-19 isolation kits for individuals recovering at home

 - Support ICU ambulances to assist transport patients to hospitals.

-Since the start of the COVID-19 pandemic, Wells Fargo has continued to offer improved benefits and support to its own employees.
-Virtually all Wells Fargo workers in India are now working remotely, as well as the firm has been covering prices for COVID-19 vaccines and testing, in addition to offering improved medical insurance policy, COVID-19-related depart, and time off for vaccines.
+Since the start of the COVID-19 pandemic, Wells Fargo has continued to offer improved benefits and support to its employees.
+Virtually all Wells Fargo workers in India are now working remotely.
+The firm has been covering prices for COVID-19 vaccines and testing and offering improved medical insurance policy, COVID-19-related depart, and time off for vaccines.

-“We thank all of our employees throughout the world, but particularly those in India and the Philippines right now, because they demonstrate an enormous amount of resiliency and courage in this tough period, while continuing to take care of one another, their communities, our enterprise and our clients,” stated Arindam Banerrji, managing director of India and the Philippines.
+“We thank all of our employees throughout the world, but particularly those in India and the Philippines right now, because they demonstrate an enormous amount of resiliency and courage in this tough period while continuing to take care of one another, their communities, our enterprise and our clients,” stated Arindam Banerji, managing director of India and the Philippines.